 We are in the process of implementing a new, updated business plan that will continue to evolve as we await relevant clinical data and evaluate new opportunities.
-Our updated business plan may lead to the initiation of one or more development programs or the execution of one or more transactions that you do not agree with or that you do not perceive as favorable to your investment.
+Our updated business plan may lead to the initiation of one or more development programs or the execution of one or more transactions that you do not perceive as favorable to your investment.

-We have invested a significant portion of our efforts and financial resources in the development of Fovista to be administered in combination with anti-VEGF drugs for the treatment of wet AMD, as well as the potential commercial launch of Fovista.
-In December 2016, we announced the failure of our two pivotal, Phase 3 clinical trials, which we refer to as OPH1002 and OPH1003, evaluating the safety and efficacy of 1.5mg of Fovista administered in combination with monthly 0.5mg Lucentis® (ranibizumab) anti-VEGF therapy compared to monthly 0.5mg Lucentis monotherapy for the treatment of wet AMD, to meet their pre-specified primary endpoints.
-OPH1004, our remaining Phase 3 clinical trial, which is evaluating the safety and efficacy of 1.5 mg of Fovista administered in combination with 2.0mg Eylea® (aflibercept) or 1.25mg Avastin®

-(bevacizumab) anti-VEGF therapy compared to 2.0mg Eylea or 1.25mg Avastin monotherapy for the treatment of wet AMD, remains ongoing, with initial, top-line data expected to be available by the end of the third quarter of 2017.
+For the last several years we invested a significant portion of our efforts and financial resources in the development of Fovista, administered in combination with anti-VEGF drugs, for the treatment of wet AMD, as well as the potential commercial launch of Fovista.
+In December 2016, we announced the failure of our two pivotal Phase 3 clinical trials, which we refer to as OPH1002 and OPH1003, which evaluated the safety and efficacy of 1.5mg of Fovista administered in combination with monthly 0.5mg Lucentis® (ranibizumab) anti-VEGF therapy compared to monthly 0.5mg Lucentis monotherapy for the treatment of wet AMD, to meet their pre-specified primary endpoints.
+In August 2017, we announced the failure of our third pivotal Fovista Phase 3 clinical trial, OPH1004, which evaluated the safety and efficacy of 1.5 mg of Fovista administered in combination with 2.0mg Eylea® (aflibercept) or 1.25mg Avastin® (bevacizumab) anti-VEGF therapy compared to 2.0mg Eylea or 1.25mg Avastin monotherapy for the treatment of wet AMD, to meet its pre-specified primary endpoints.
+As a result of these failures, we currently have no future plans to develop Fovista in wet AMD and very limited development activity outside of wet AMD.